mui/material-ui/docs/src/pages/demos/snackbars/snackbars-ja.md

 {{"demo": "pages/demos/snackbars/LongTextSnackbar.js"}}

-## Transitions
+## Transições

 ### Consecutive Snackbars

-Per [Google's guidelines](https://material.io/design/components/snackbars.html#snackbars-toasts-usage), when a second snackbar is triggered while the first is displayed, the first should start the contraction motion downwards before the second one animates upwards.
+When multiple snackbar updates are necessary, they should appear one at a time.

 {{"demo": "pages/demos/snackbars/ConsecutiveSnackbars.js"}}

-### Don't block the floating action button
+### Snackbars and floating action buttons (FABs)

-Move the floating action button vertically to accommodate the snackbar height.
+Snackbars should appear above FABs (on mobile).

+{{"demo": "pages/demos/snackbars/FabIntegrationSnackbar.js", "iframe": true, "maxWidth": 500}}

+### Change Transition

+[Grow](/utils/transitions/#grow) is the default transition but you can use a different one.

-{{"demo": "pages/demos/snackbars/FabIntegrationSnackbar.js"}}
+{{"demo": "pages/demos/snackbars/TransitionsSnackbar.js"}}

-### Control Direction
+### Control Slide direction

-Change the direction of the transition.
-Slide is the default transition.
+You can change the direction of the [Slide](/utils/transitions/#slide) transition.

 {{"demo": "pages/demos/snackbars/DirectionSnackbar.js"}}

-### Change Transition

-Use a different transition.

-{{"demo": "pages/demos/snackbars/FadeSnackbar.js"}}

 ## Complementary projects